 6. The Making of a Scientist, 10th-Eng

-1. W.ho is the writer of the lesson, ”The Making of a Scientist”?
+1. Who is the author of the lesson, ”The Making of a Scientist”?

 Ans.
 Robert W. Peterson